abouvel/abouvel/README.md

 ## Hi there 👋

-I am a Computer Science Student at the University of Michigan.
-I have experience with full-stack development, AI/ML agents and workflows, and low latency C++ programming.
+I'm a Computer Science student at the University of Michigan with experience in full-stack development, AI/ML agents and workflows, and low-latency C++ programming.

-Right now I am integrating AI agents and workflows into fullstack application
+Currently, I'm focused on integrating intelligent agents into real-world full-stack applications.
+I'm also exploring the intersection of software and financial markets—experimenting with Polymarket’s API and building tools around market data and prediction systems.

-I am interested in Software Engineering and Quantitative Development or Trading.
-Feel free to reach out at abouvel@umich.edu
+I'm particularly interested in roles in Software Engineering, Quantitative Development, or Quantitative Trading.

+Feel free to reach out: abouvel@umich.edu

 <!--
 **abouvel/abouvel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.